 The role of a resume in the job search process

-As openings for jobs become available and companies are required to review multiple applicants to find the most suitable candidate for their team.
-Job seekers whose applications make it past the initial screening process are frequently requested to send a resume.
-A resume is a summary of an individual’s work experience, skills, education, and accomplishments.
+As openings for jobs become available and companies are required to review multiple applicants to find the ideal fit in their group.
+The applicants who are able to pass the initial screening process are often required to provide resumes.
+Resumes are a description of a person’s experience, skills, education, and accomplishments.

 Key Takeaways